Apple walks back plans for new child safety tools after privacy backlash

 Critics of the plan applauded Apple’s decision to pause the test.

-Digital rights group Fight for Freedom called the tool a threat to “privacy, security, democracy, and freedom,” and called on Apple to shelve it permanently.
+Digital rights group Fight for the Future called the tool a threat to “privacy, security, democracy, and freedom,” and called on Apple to shelve it permanently.

-Note: Correction: A previous version of this story misstated the name of the digital rights advocacy group Fight for the Future.